European Journal of Pain

 8) Any conflicts of interest disclosures (see Section 6).

 The abstract should not exceed 250 words and should describe the background, the aims, the methods, the results and the conclusions reached.
 It should contain only standard abbreviations and no references.
+The short statement "Significance" (see above) needs to be added at the end of the abstract, giving some information about what this study/this review adds, what are the new findings (max.
+40 words).
 For Original Manuscripts the following subheadings are required:

 For Reviews the following subheadings are required:

 • Databases and Data Treatment

 The statement "Significance" that has to be given on the title page will be added at the end of the abstract at the time of typesetting.
 It does not count to the abstract's word limit (250 words).